lhao03/lhao03.github.io/content/blog/first-dev-exp.md

 ## The great
 I was the youngest and only co-op student hired to work at the PROOF Centre.
 I was also working under a UBC professor, surgeon, and PROOF's chief data officer.
 So I was feeling pretty nervous the week before I started working.
 But as I got more familiar with the team members, I got less and less nervous.
 Additionally, my supervisor (PROOF's chief data officer) made it super clear that I was here to learn.
 That's something super important I keep reminding myself every day: you're here to learn and mistakes are bound to happen.

 I won't lie; when everyone around you has a master's/PhDs and you're just a second-year undergrad student, it can feel intimidating.
 But when I made a mistake or was unsure of how to do something, someone was always there to help me out.
-Someone was always avalible and willing to help me out, whether it be technical issues or more personal issues,  and that's what made this internship so great.
+Someone was always avalible and willing to help me out, whether it be technical issues or more personal issues,  and that's what made this co-op term so great.

 Additionally, I got to attend a bunch of presentations put on by other PROOF members!
 Such presentations included topics like [SHAP (SHapley Additive exPlanations)](https://shap.readthedocs.io/en/latest/) and biomarker research on diseases like asthma, allergic rhinitis and pulmonary exacerbations in cystic fibrosis (super cool stuff that I barely understood).
 I'm fortunate to have the opportunity to listen to such talented individuals and have learned so much!

 ## The not so great
 My father says that he loves remote work, but I don't think I can say the same 😅 (maybe it's because I haven't experienced the commute before).
-And being a first time intern, I wished I had done some things differently.
+And being a first time developer and intern, I wished I had done some things differently.
 With that being said, some not so great things I experienced include:

 - sitting for long hours
 - having the sorest and dryest eyes ever